jphrubant/repor.it-backend/readme.md

 #  Report.it

 ## Description
-Report.it is a web-application that allows users to anonymously report acts of discrimination and harassment
+is a map based platform for reporting acts of discrimination against women, the LGBTQI+ community as well as ethnic and  religious minorities.

 ## User Stories
 - As a user I want to see the map of reports in my area